 Maintenance

-Aside from the one-time buying cost, you also have to consider maintenance costs.
+Aside from the one-time buying cost, it would be best to consider maintenance costs.
 Generally, inboard motors have higher maintenance costs as compared with outboard motors.
-However, the low frequency of maintenance or repairs offsets this cost.

-Sterndrives are most expensive to fix as the engine is placed in an enclosed space.
+Sterndrives are the most expensive to fix as the engine is placed in an enclosed space.
 Outboard motors may be cheaper to repair and maintain, but they do not have a life as long as their inboard counterparts.
-You can do small repairs by yourself to save money.

 Inboard boats are also susceptible to issues because of their positioning.
 They can be difficult to open because of a small hatch in the housing.
 Once you open, water and moisture can cause damage.